Build Manager Instructions

 These files should be under version control in order to provide different branched versions of those files for different purposes, to be explained in more detail below.

-These configuration repositories should have branches with variants of the above files, allowing checking out a version of the above files which use @develop (or similar tags) for the version, (or building CI test builds, etc.), as well as tagged versions for their various software releases.
+These configuration repositories should have branches with variants of the above files, allowing checking out a version of the above files which use @develop (or whatever tag your experiment uses to mark the branch used for development) for the version, (or building CI test builds, etc.), as well as tagged versions for their various software releases.

 We will now discuss the format and usage of these various files in more detail.